amanasj/OCT-Feature-Mapper/README.md

 <br>

 OCT Feature Mapper is a Python tool for annotating, mapping, visualising, and exporting Heidelberg DICOM retinal optical coherence tomography image features.
+This downloadable and locally run program vastly expands on the capabilities of the standard Heyex software.

 <br>